Array

 Supplier

-As an environmentally-conscious destination, we are here to help our clients and stakeholders integrate a sustainability perspective in the business events operations, such as recommend programs and efforts to help reduce the environmental impact of an event; offer pragmatic means to encourage action through services such as carbon offsetting; or help monitor change and communicate efficiently on the impact of an event in connection with the SDGs.
+As an environmentally-conscious destination, we are here to help our clients and stakeholders integrate a sustainability perspective in their events operations; e.g. recommend programs and efforts to help reduce the environmental impact of an event; offer pragmatic means to encourage action through services such as carbon offsetting; or help monitor change and communicate efficiently on the impact of an event in connection with the SDGs.

 Social

-The most special of Japanese cities maybe – its location on an island, which has 22 percent of the country’s landmass but only five percent of its population, has a lot to do with it - has been the center of biodiversity and wildlife management.
-In recent years, Sapporo has been focusing on the sustainable / adventure tourism, as well as preservation and promotion of the Ainu culture, the indigenous people of Hokkaido.
+The most special of Japanese cities maybe – its location on an island, which has 22 percent of the country’s landmass but only five percent of its population, has a lot to do with it - Sapporo has been the center of biodiversity and wildlife management.
+In recent years, the city has also been focusing on sustainable / adventure tourism, as well as preservation and promotion of the Ainu culture, the indigenous people of Hokkaido.

 80